AashleshaS/Hack-O-Week_TRINOVA/README.md

-# 🚀 Hack-o-Week Portfolio: From Embedded IoT to AI Web Apps
+# 🚀 Hack-o-Week Portfolio:

 Welcome to the master repository for our **Hack-o-Week** submissions.
-This repository showcases a diverse collection of four distinct projects that span across **Natural Language Processing (NLP)**, **Embedded Systems & IoT Simulations**, and **Full-Stack AI Web Development**.

 This portfolio demonstrates a comprehensive capability to build intelligent software solutions and integrate them with simulated hardware environments.